® The CBX ignition system

 High performance ignition coils

 High performance ignition coils for the CBX are much in evidence these days, even more than when these bikes were new.
 High performance coils are very simply just coils whose windings are differently proportioned than the stock coils.
 That is, the winding’s turn ratios are different.
-In the best examples, the secondary winding is increased and the primary winding the same as stock.
-The difference in turn ratio results in a higher potential voltage output.
-But remember, no coil fires at its voltage rating, but rather at the precise voltage that will bridge the spark plug gap under any given load.
+This difference in turn ratio results in a higher potential voltage output.
+But remember, no coil fires at its voltage rating, but rather at the precise voltage that will bridge the spark plug gap under a given load.
 What’s the point of high voltage coils, then?
-Really, the starting and torque benefurs are pretty theoretical.
+Really, the starting and torque benefits are pretty theoretical.
 But improved carburetion isn't.
 Huh?
 Yes.
-More efficient combustion makes less a demand on fueling, resulting in the carbs going from barely supplying needed fuel to actually being surplus.
-Hot coils in effect richen carburetion.
+More efficient combustion makes less a demand on fueling, resulting in the carbs going from barely supplying the needed fuel to actually providing surplus, due to more efficient combustion.
+"Hot" coils in effect richen carburetion.

 Maintenance and testing